NoProvider2Push/android/README.md

 # NoProvider2Push

-NoProvider2Push is able to provide push notifications without a push provider.
+NoProvider2Push is a [UnifiedPush](https://github.com/UnifiedPush) distributor able to provide push notifications without a push provider.
 For this, it needs a static address even with the roaming.
 It is achievable with a custom network such as a VPN (eg. wireguard) or the yggdrasil network.

 Push providers were introduced because mobile phones are always changing there IP address or behind a firewall.
 Being constantly connected to a server, named a push provider, is a solution and having a static address is another one.
 It can be achieved with a custom network.

 ## Address

 The address is the phone static address on the custom network.

 It is necessary to know where to forward the notifications.
-For the moment it has to be manually enter inside the app.

-## Gateway
+## Proxy

-The gateway is the proxy to forward requests inside the custom network, to reach the phone from the Internet.
+The proxy is able to forward requests inside the custom network, to reach the phone from the Internet.

-cf [Serveur-Side Gateway](#server-side-gateway) to configure your own gateway.
+Cf [Server-Side Proxy](#server-side-proxy) to configure your own proxy.

-## Server-side Gateway
+## Server-side Proxy

 If you are a user, and you already have a gateway, you do not need to look here.